 She started blogging in May 2002 with the aim of finding others who were passionate about books, culture, and politics, and to establish an informal place to write about her life and family.
 Within a few years, her site had been praised, criticized, and quoted in the New York Times Book Review, Forbes, New York Magazine, the Washington Post, the London Times, Entertainment Weekly, USA Today, the New York Times, the The Guardian, the Telegraph, the The Wall Street Journal, the New York Daily News, Poets & Writers Magazine, the San Francisco Chronicle, the New Yorker, Book Magazine, London’s Evening Standard, the The Scotsman, Slate, the Denver Post, Canada’s National Post, and many other publications.
 She has appeared on BookTV, Talk of the Nation, KERA’s Think, Wisconsin Public Radio, and Radio Open Source.

 She served on the Board of Girls Write Now, a nonprofit organization that pairs professional mentors with at-risk teen girls, and assisted in the creation of its Chapters reading series.
-She remains an ardent supporter and a liaison to the publishing industry.
+She remains an ardent supporter.